SecurityAura/DE-TH-Aura/100DaysOfKQL/Day 19 - Summarized Defender for Endpoint AntivirusDetection By Endpoint.md

-# *Summarized Defender for Endpoint AntivirusDetection*
+# *Summarized Defender for Endpoint AntivirusDetection By Endpoint*

 ## Query Information